BigBrainTime/tinys-srd/readme.md

 # Tinys SRD

-This is a Python library for accessing data from the SRD.
+This is a Python library for accessing data from the D&D SRD.
 It provides access to information about ability scores, equipment, and other game elements.

+This library provides access to the SRD in local way with no API calls.
+This means that the library can be used offline.

 ## Usage